Russia travel advice

 If you have dual citizenship, you must enter and leave Russia on a Russian passport.

-If your Russian passport expires prior travelling to Russia, Russian authorities in Canada can extend it for entry into Russia only.
-If the passport expires during your stay in Russia, you must obtain a new one before leaving.
+If your Russian passport expires before you travel to Russia, Russian authorities in Canada can extend it for entry into Russia only.
+If the passport expires during your stay in Russia, you must obtain a new one before you leave.
 Renewing a Russian passport may take several months.

 If you enter Russia with a repatriation certificate issued by Russian authorities abroad, you may not be allowed to leave on a Canadian passport.
 This certificate is only valid for one-way travel into Russia.